Augusta, Ga Child Relocation Lawyer

 The age of the child or children is also taken into account.
 While Georgia law maintains control of where the children will reside, children ages 14 or older may choose which parent they would like to live with.
 As long as the parent is deemed fit by the court, the child’s wishes are often granted.

 Perhaps the best way to navigate the complexities associated with relocation and custody modification is to seek the knowledge and legal guidance of an experienced child relocation and custody modification lawyer.
-Having served the greater Augusta area for over 20 years, attorney Todd M. Boudreaux of Boudreaux Law Firm provides tailored, personalized representation to clients, advocating for their rights.
+Having served the greater Augusta, GA area for over 20 years, attorney Todd M. Boudreaux of Boudreaux Law Firm provides tailored, personalized representation to clients, advocating for their rights.

 To schedule a free consultation to discuss the details of your case, contact the Boudreaux Law Firm today.